danmactough/node-feedparser/README.md

 This module adds methods for RSS, Atom, and RDF feed parsing in node.js using Isaac Schlueter's [sax](https://github.com/isaacs/sax-js) parser.

+Feedparser has a couple features you don't usually see:

+1. It resolves relative URLs (such as those seen in Tim Bray's "ongoing" [feed](http://www.tbray.org/ongoing/ongoing.atom)).
-Feedparser properly handles XML namespaces, including those in sadistic feeds that define a non-default namespace for the main feed elements.
+2. It properly handles XML namespaces (including those in sadistic feeds that define a non-default namespace for the main feed elements).

 ## Requirements